juliantrueflynn/slack_clone/README.md

 # generate mock data so app is not so empty (optional)
 rails db:seed

-# start the Rails server and visit the url: http://localhost:3000
+# start the server, then open your browser to: http://localhost:3000
 rails s
 ```